mpartipilo/tikatours_src/content/content/tour/georgia-tours/georgia-highlights/index.en.md

 country_id: 1
 main_category_id: 1
 sub_category_id: 0
+gallery_id: 0
+imggrp_id: 0
 heading: Georgia Highlights
 name: Georgia Highlights
 title: "Georgia Highlights | Tika Tours"
 short_descr: A glimpse into the amazing contrast of Georgian nature and warm hospitality of the Georgian people can be found on the 8-day journey.
 Begin in cosmopolitan Tbilisi, continue on a scenic and
 duration: ""
 ---
 A glimpse into the amazing contrast of Georgian nature and warm hospitality of the